lidofinance/lido-improvement-proposals/DIPS/dip-0.md

 ## History

-The DIP document was derived heavily from the SIP Synthetix Improvement Proposal document in many places text was simply copied and modified.
+The DIP document was derived heavily from the YIP Yearn Improvement Proposal document in many places text was simply copied and modified.
 Any comments about the DIP document should be directed to the DIP editors.

 ## Copyright